dpatoka/e-commerce-discount-calculator/README.md

     - Tests are more stable against refactoring so encourage continuous improvements.
     - Tests are high quality code which documents and explains the behaviour of code.
     - In result: tests help to ship new features faster.

+# How do I work?
+- I do [Extreme programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming), the flavour of Agile I truly love.
+- I've learned to develop from top to bottom to design better APIs:
+    - Start from a stable abstractions which will define APIs and communication patterns.
+    - Describe their behaviours with tests, then implement internals.
+    - Here it was `DiscountCalculator`, often I start with the Endpoint API.
+- I was developing this project using TDD/BDD:
+    - Start with tests, iteratively implement them one by one and finish with refactors/cleanups.
+    - Each circle includes creating also low-level tests.
+    - Each commit is a working part.
+- Thanks to TDD/BDD I split big problems into smaller ones and solve one at time.
+    - This makes a huge difference as [Kent Beck explained it nicely](https://youtube.com/clip/UgkxYFXi2kspZBzh28AaALCwsTIqQpUpRU_i?si=ws7tTj2eli10L5XW).
+    - This allows for a fast pace of work, with bug levels kept low and code quality controlled.
+        - If there is time, I can put more on quality.
+        - When no time, I can deliver good enough and refactor in the next release.
+    - As a result, the solution is growing organically.
+- I do [Emergent Design](https://www.amazon.pl/Emergent-Design-Evolutionary-Professional-Development/dp/0321889061) which is an Agile approach for architecture.
+    - It helps to evolve architecture over time to keep it robust and clean.
+    - I'm fascinated by systems evolution and I help them change for the better.
+- You can see all of that in project's git history.
+    - Also, my mistakes and fixes.
+    - *The code is the artifact of the learning process*, [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham).